-ATC Youth Company 2022 end of year production Manatees by Dan Goodwin.
-Image: Megan Goldsman
+ATC Youth Company 2022 end of year production

 Acts of Imagination programme continued across the year and accompanied our season of Dawn Raids, Witi's Wāhine, and King Lear.
-Our Acts of Imagination programme is dependent on our subscription season programming decisions, and, in 2022-2023, timing has meant only three productions were able to be included when we had anticipated four.
+Our Acts of Imagination programme is dependent on our subscription season programming decisions and, in 2022-2023, timing has meant only three productions were able to be included when we had anticipated four.
 Schools responded enthusiastically to all the opportunities offered and a diverse range of schools participated.
 Matinee performances were sold out for Dawn Raids and Witi's Wāhine and very close to capacity for King Lear.

 New in 2023, we present a schools only performance season as part of our Acts of Imagination programme.
-Yes Yes Yes Yes by Eleanor Bishop and Karin McCracken explores ideas of sex and consent.
-Developed in collaboration with teenagers from across New Zealand, the production is aligned with the health curriculum and discusses these important issues accessibly.
+Yes Yes Yes by Eleanor Bishop and Karin McCraken explores ideas of sex and consent.
+Developed in collaboration with teenagers from across New Zealand, the production is aligned with the Health curriculum and discusses these important issues accessibly.

-For financial reasons, we paused Mythmakers and did not present new work for primary school aged-children in 2022 or 2023.
-Our targets have been adjusted to reflect this.
+For financial reasons, we paused Mythmakers and did not present new work for primary school aged children in 2022 or 2023.
+Our targets have been adjusted or reflect this.

-Key Performance Indicator Description Target Result Annual programme of opportunities accessed via school: Number of opportunities Number of participants 77 64 4,325 6,995 Annual programme of opportunities for young people schools Number of opportunities Number of participants 46 111 2,244 1,609
+Key Performance Indicator Description Target Result Annual programme of opportunities accessed via scho ol: - Number of opportunities - Number of participants 77 64 4,325 6,995 Annual programme of opportunities for young people schools - Number of opportunities 46 111 - Number of participants 2,244 1,609

-\ Adjusted target
+^{} Adjusted target